cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 This setting is used to specify additional options that are passed to the reposync command during the reposync process.
 This is specific to yum, and is not used with apt or other repository types.

-Please refer to the {% linkup title:"Reposync" extrameta:2.8.0 %} section for more details.
+Please refer to the [Reposync]({% link manuals/2.8.0/3/2/5_-_Reposync.md %}) section for more details.

 ### restart_dhcp
 * **type:** Boolean